Myers v. United States: Majority

+Taft finally analyzed subsequent congressional debates over the issue.
+The Tenure of Office Act, which had required Senate approval for removals of executive officers, was passed over President Andrew Johnson's veto, leading to his impeachment during the Reconstruction era.
+President Ulysses S. Grant said the law was "inconsistent with a faithful and efficient administration of government".
+Taft said "It was an attempt to redistribute the powers and minimize those of the President".

+Taft cited historical evidence about Alexander Hamilton and the Neutrality Proclamation to argue that the Take Care Clause does not restrict or limit the "Executive Power" vested in the Office of the Presidency by Article II of the United States Constitution.
+Myers was not the first case to rule that the Take Care Clause implied illimitable presidential power to remove executive officers; Shurtleff v.
+United States (1903) held that the maxim expressio unius est exclusio alterius did not apply to for cause removal provisions because "it must be assumed that the President acts with reference to his constitutional duty to take care that the laws are faithfully executed".

+Taft concluded that Article II "grants to the President" the "general administrative control of those executing the laws, including the power of appointment and removal of executive officers", otherwise the President would not be able to fulfill his Article II responsibility to "take care that the laws be faithfully executed".

 Dissents

-In a lengthy dissent, Justice McReynolds used an equally exhaustive analysis of quotes from members of the Constitutional Convention, writing that he found no language in the Constitution or in the notes from the Convention intended to grant the President the "illimitable power" to fire every appointed official, "as caprice may suggest", in the entire government with the exception of judges.
+In a lengthy dissent, Justice McReynolds used an equally exhaustive analysis of quotes from members of the Constitutional Convention and, writing that he found no language in the Constitution or in the notes from the Convention intended to grant the President the "illimitable power" to fire every appointed official "as caprice may suggest" in the entire government, with the exception of judges.

 In a separate dissent, Justice Brandeis wrote that the fundamental case deciding the power of the Supreme Court, Marbury v.
 Madison, "assumed, as the basis of decision, that the President, acting alone, is powerless to remove an inferior civil officer appointed for a fixed term with the consent of the Senate; and that case was long regarded as so deciding."

 In a third dissent, Justice Holmes noted that it was within the power of Congress to abolish the position of Postmaster entirely, not to mention to set the position's pay and duties, and he had no problem believing Congress also ought to be able to set terms of the position's occupiers.

-Precedential value
+Reactions and commentary

+In an interview with SCOTUSblog law professor Stephen Vladeck said "there's language in Chief Justice Taft's majority opinion that for the first time opened the door to arguments that for-cause removal restrictions were generally unconstitutional."

+Jerry Mashaw pointed out that "Myers...involving as it did the Tenure of Office Act is clearly distinguishable" from the for-cause removal protection in Seila Law, even though dicta in Taft's opinion suggested that Congress could never qualify the President's removal power.